Tesco launches one-hour grocery deliveries in London, powered by Quiqup

 Tesco, which is the UK’s largest supermarket chain, clearly represents a major customer win for the startup.

-In a statement Quiqup co-founder and head of produce, Tim Linssen, said: “We are proud to be partnering with Tesco to provide last-mile logistics and delivery services for Tesco Now.
+In a statement Quiqup co-founder and head of product, Tim Linssen, said: “We are proud to be partnering with Tesco to provide last-mile logistics and delivery services for Tesco Now.
 Time is precious for today’s consumer, and Tesco Now will help give Londoners more time for what they enjoy most.”

 Tesco Now covers the following London postcode areas at launch: E1, E2, EC1, EC2, EC3, N1, N16, NW1, NW10, NW3, NW5, NW6, NW8, SE1, SE11, SW10, SW11, SW12, SW13, SW14, SW15, SW1, SW3, SW4, SW5, SW6, SW7, SW8, W1, W10, W11, W12, W14, W2, W7, W8, W9, WC1, WC2.

-Note: This story was corrected to specify that Quiqup will be picking the items, rather than Tesco staff